EBV Positive Mucocutaneous Ulcer

 Objectives:

-- Explain modalities to improve care coordination among interprofessional team members in order to improve outcomes for patients affected by EBV positive mucocutaneous ulcer.
+• Determine modalities to improve care coordination among interprofessional team members to improve outcomes for patients affected by Epstein-Barr virus-positive mucocutaneous ulcers.

 Introduction

-Epstein-Barr virus (EBV) positive B-cell lymphoproliferative disorders (LPDs) are a spectrum of diseases that range from self-limiting, localized conditions to aggressive lymphomas.
-Epstein-Barr virus is a ubiquitous organism, achieving asymptomatic lifelong carrier status in a large proportion of the world's population.
-The pathophysiology of this latent infection is due to the interaction of EBV with the memory B cells of a healthy, immunocompetent individual.
+Epstein-Barr virus (EBV)–positive B-cell lymphoproliferative disorders (LPDs) are a spectrum of diseases that range from self-limiting, localized conditions to aggressive lymphomas.
+Epstein-Barr virus is ubiquitous, achieving asymptomatic lifelong carrier status in many of the world's population.
+The pathophysiology of this latent infection is due to the interaction of EBV with the memory B-cells of a healthy, immunocompetent individual.
 Disruptions in the balance of this interaction are believed to result in the lymphoproliferation of various cell derivatives.
-EBV positive mucocutaneous ulcer (EBVMCU) is an indolent condition on this spectrum of LPDs, which localizes to the skin and mucosal surfaces.
-It is a rare lymphoproliferation that gained recognition as a new entity in the 2016 revisions to the World Health Organization classifications.[1][2]
+EBV-positive mucocutaneous ulcer (EBVMCU) is an indolent condition on this spectrum of LPDs, which localizes to the skin and mucosal surfaces; this is a rare lymphoproliferation that gained recognition as a new entity in the 2016 World Health Organization classifications revisions.[1][2]

 Etiology

 Epstein-Barr virus (EBV), also known as human herpesvirus 4, is transmitted via saliva and has a propensity to infect B-cells.
-The virus can persist in humans asymptomatically throughout their lifetime, however can also result in delayed complications such as lymphoproliferative disorders.
-One of the most noteworthy risk factors for the development of EBV positive mucocutaneous ulcer is immunosuppression.
+The virus can persist in humans asymptomatically throughout their lifetime; however, the virus can also result in delayed complications such as lymphoproliferative disorders.
+One of the most noteworthy risk factors for developing EBV-positive mucocutaneous ulcers is immunosuppression.
 This condition has been reported in the setting of iatrogenic immunosuppression (56%), advanced age-associated immunosenescence (40%), and primary immunosuppression (4%).[3]
-Many commonly used immunosuppressive drugs have correlations with the development of EBVMCU, including methotrexate, cyclosporin A, azathioprine, tacrolimus, TNF inhibitors, mycophenolate, and topical steroid treatment.[1]
-Reports also suggest that immunosenescence is a significant predisposing factor for patients who are also on immunomodulating drugs.[3]
+Many commonly used immunosuppressive drugs have correlations with the development of EBV-positive mucocutaneous ulcers (EBVMCU), including methotrexate, cyclosporin A, azathioprine, tacrolimus, tumor necrosis factor inhibitors, mycophenolate, and topical steroid treatment.[1]
+Reports also suggest that immunosenescence is a significant predisposing factor for patients on immunomodulating drugs.[3]

 Epidemiology

-The incidence of EBV positive mucocutaneous ulcer is likely highly underestimated, given its self-limiting course, in addition to its rarity amongst the spectrum of EBV positive lymphoproliferative disorders with only a limited number of reported cases in the literature.
-It was first identified in 2010 and is associated with immunosuppression, both iatrogenic, primary, and age-related.[4]
-A slight female predominance has been reported with a median patient age of 66.4 years.[5]
+The incidence of EBVMCU is likely highly underestimated, given its self-limiting course, in addition to its rarity amongst the spectrum of EBV-positive lymphoproliferative disorders with only a limited number of reported cases in the literature.
+This condition was first identified in 2010 and is associated with iatrogenic, primary, and age-related immunosuppression.[4]
+A slight female predominance has been reported, with a median patient age of 66.4 years.[5]

 Pathophysiology

-Although the pathogenesis of EBV positive mucocutaneous ulcer is not fully established, it is thought to correlate with reduced levels of T cells in immunosuppressed patients leading to a reduced ability to target all EBV associated antigens.
-This suppression results in a proliferation of only restricted clones of EBV specific T cells when encountering the virus.
-In the immunocompetent individual, the cytotoxic T-cells are able to manage the EBV induced B cell proliferation and keep the virus in the dormant state.
-In immunosuppressed patients with EBVMCU, the immune system is only able to keep the virus in a dormant state systemically.
-Thus, exposure to additional immune-modulating factors at a particular site can lead to a localized EBV driven lymphoproliferation.[6][7]
+Although the pathogenesis of EBVMCU is not fully established, it is thought to correlate with reduced levels of T-cells in immunosuppressed patients, reducing the ability to target all EBV-associated antigens.
+This suppression results in a proliferation of only restricted clones of EBV-specific T-cells when encountering the virus.
+In the immunocompetent individual, the cytotoxic T-cells can manage the EBV-induced B-cell proliferation and keep the virus dormant.
+In immunosuppressed patients with EBVMCU, the immune system can only keep the virus in a dormant state systemically.
+Thus, exposure to additional immune-modulating factors at a particular site can lead to localized EBV-driven lymphoproliferation.[6][7]

 Histopathology

-Biopsies of EBV positive mucocutaneous ulcer demonstrate surface ulceration with infiltrates of atypical lymphoid cells.
-This lymphoid component is variable in appearance and can have a similar histological appearance to that of diffuse large B-cell lymphoma (DLBCL) and classic Hodgkin lymphoma (cHL).
+Biopsies of EBVMCU demonstrate surface ulceration with infiltrates of atypical lymphoid cells.
+This lymphoid component is variable in appearance and can have a similar histological appearance to that of diffuse large B-cell lymphoma and classic Hodgkin lymphoma.
 There may be a mixed inflammatory infiltrate with lymphocytes, plasma cells, histiocytes, and eosinophils.
-Often there is a rim of reactive T-cells around the EBV-positive B-cell areas.
+Often, there is a rim of reactive T-cells around the EBV-positive B-cell areas.
 Immunoblasts have been shown to express markers consistent with B-cell immunophenotypes.[3][8]

 History and Physical

-EBV positive mucocutaneous ulcer typically presents with isolated, sharply well-circumscribed ulcerations on the oropharyngeal mucosa (52%), on the skin (29%), or the in the gastrointestinal tract (19%).
-Symptoms are typically directly related to the ulcer, and include weight loss secondary to odynophagia and can even result in abdominal emergencies.
+EBVMCU typically presents with isolated, sharply well-circumscribed ulcerations on the oropharyngeal mucosa (52%), on the skin (29%), or in the gastrointestinal tract (19%).
+Symptoms are typically directly related to the ulcer and include weight loss secondary to odynophagia and can even result in abdominal emergencies.
 Patients typically lack systemic symptoms, lymphadenopathy, organomegaly, or bone marrow involvement.[3]
-The propensity for localization to the oropharynx and gastrointestinal tract is thought to be related to the initial site of viral inoculation and the subsequent persistence of latent EBV in associated lymphoid tissues (i.e., Waldeyer’s ring and gut-associated lymphoid tissue).
-Patients may have a waxing and waning clinical course, with worsening of lesion-associated tissue damage when maintaining or increasing iatrogenic immunosuppression.[1]
+The propensity for localization to the oropharynx and gastrointestinal tract is related to the initial site of viral inoculation and the persistence of latent EBV in associated lymphoid tissues (ie, Waldeyer ring and gut-associated lymphoid tissue).
+Patients may have a waxing and waning clinical course, worsening lesion-associated tissue damage when maintaining or increasing iatrogenic immunosuppression.[1]

 Evaluation